ethereum-optimism/community-hub/src/docs/developers/integration.md

 From these calls to `enqueue`, we can, in a way, think of the the sequencer is an "always on" relay for L1 to L2 transactions, while L2 to L1 transactions need to be explicitly relayed by users.

 Using the default bridge contracts by Optimism requires all L2 to L1 transactions are at least [1 week old](https://community.optimism.io/faqs/#why-is-there-a-delay-when-moving-assets-from-optimistic-ethereum-to-ethereum).
-This is so that the transactions are safe from fraud proofs.
+This is to allow enough time for verifiers to submit fraud proofs and prevent invalid withdrawals.

 It could be the case that developers deploy their own bridge contracts with semi-trusted mechanisms that allow L2 to L1 transactions with a smaller time restriction.
 The simplest example of this mechanism would be [depositing an ERC20 on an L1 bridge contract](https://github.com/ethereum-optimism/optimism-tutorial/blob/dev-xdomain/contracts/L1_ERC20Adapter.sol) and [minting the equivalent token amount on L2](https://github.com/ethereum-optimism/optimism-tutorial/blob/dev-xdomain/contracts/L2_ERC20.sol).

 ![Passing Messages Between Layer 1 and Layer 2](../..//assets/passing-messages-between-l1-and-l2.png)

-As a developer integrating with Optimism's messengers, it's very easy.
-Just call `<LAYER>CrossDomainMessenger.sendMessage` with the function and target address you want to call on L2.
+As a developer integrating with Optimism's messengers is very easy.
+Just call `<LAYER>CrossDomainMessenger.sendMessage` with the calldata, gasLimit and target address you want to call on the destination layer.

 This wraps the message in a [`relayMessage`](https://github.com/ethereum-optimism/contracts/blob/21c38bb51a2d47029b40bdac709eec342d16a761/contracts/optimistic-ethereum/OVM/bridge/messaging/Abs_BaseCrossDomainMessenger.sol#L70-L97) call, targeting the `L2CrossDomainMessenger`.
 That's all!
 It's the same general process for L2 to L1.
 (This is enabled by the `L1MessageSender`, `L1BlockNumber`, and `L1Queue` fields in the message and transaction `meta`.)